petrjirasek/orm-documentation/en/reference/association-mapping.rst

 Picking Owning and Inverse Side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Many-To-Many associations you can chose which entity is the
+For Many-To-Many associations you can choose which entity is the
 owning and which the inverse side.
 There is a very simple semantic
 rule to decide which side is more suitable to be the owning side
 from a developers perspective.
 You only have to ask yourself, which